ghb24/NECI_STABLE/docs/pages/01_user_doc/02_calculation_inputs.md

 #### Excitation generation options

 -   **<span style="color: blue">nonUniformRandExcits</span>**<br>
- Use a non-uniform random excitation generator for picking
-    the move in the FCIQMC spawn step.
+    Use a non-uniform random excitation generator for picking the move in the FCIQMC spawn step.
 This can significantly speed up the calculation.
 Requires an additional argument, that can be chosen from the following

     -   **<span style="color: blue">pchb</span>**<br>
- Generates excitations weighted directly with the matrix
-        elements using pre-computed alias tables.
+        Generates excitations weighted directly with the matrix elements using pre-computed alias tables.
 This excitation generator is extremely fast, while maintaining high acceptance rates and is generally recommended when memory is not an issue.

+    -   **guga-pchb**<br>
+        Uses the pre-computed alias tables for the spin-adapted GUGA implementation.
+        Needs the `guga` keyword in the `System` block.
+        If it is used in conjunction with the `hist-tau-search` option, which is recommended for GUGA calculations in general, it automatically sets more reasonable defaults than for the usual `mol-guga-weighted` excitation generation option.

     -   **nosymgen**<br>
         Generate all possible excitations, regardless of symmetry.
 Might